center-key/server-listening/README.md

 ```
   The web page
     ✓ has the correct URL -> https://pretty-print-json.js.org/
-    ✓ has a body with exactly one header, main, and footer
+    ✓ body has exactly one header, main, and footer

   The document content
     ✓ has a 🚀 traveling to 🪐!